A Mom’s Guide to Raising Thriving Kids with ADHD

 so your child can rise within it.

-You need space to grow into the kind of leadership your child actually needs—calm, clear, and confident enough to hold the hard moments.
+You need space to grow into the kind of leadership your child actually needs—calm, clear, and confident enough to hold the hardest moments.

 If that resonates, you’re in the right place.

-You need space to grow into the kind of leadership your child actually needs—calm, clear, and confident enough to hold the hard moments.
+You need space to grow into the kind of leadership your child actually needs—calm, clear, and confident enough to hold the hardest moments.

 If that resonates, you’re in the right place.